NanoComp/meep/doc/docs/Python_User_Interface.md

 **`get_farfield(near2far, x)`**
 —
-Given a `Vector3` point `x` which can lie anywhere outside the near-field surface, including outside the computational cell and a `near2far` object, returns the computed (Fourier-transformed) "far" fields at `x` as list of length 6`nfreq`, consisting of fields (Ex1,Ey1,Ez1,Hx1,Hy1,Hz1,Ex2,Ey2,Ez2,Hx2,Hy2,Hz2,...) for the frequencies 1,2,…,`nfreq`.
+Given a `Vector3` point `x` which can lie anywhere outside the near-field surface, including outside the cell and a `near2far` object, returns the computed (Fourier-transformed) "far" fields at `x` as list of length 6`nfreq`, consisting of fields (Ex1,Ey1,Ez1,Hx1,Hy1,Hz1,Ex2,Ey2,Ez2,Hx2,Hy2,Hz2,...) for the frequencies 1,2,…,`nfreq`.

 **`get_near2far_freqs(n2f)`**
 —